Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool applies the same actions to many products in one request, and distinguishes it from product_update for one-off varied edits.
-The verb and resource are specific.
+Clearly states it applies the same actions to many products in one request, distinguishing from product_update for per-row varied edits.
+Includes endpoint URL.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.